 Rachel R. Kelz, MD, MSCE is the William Maul Measey Professor of Surgery at the University of Pennsylvania.
-She is a Diplomate of the American Board of Surgery (c.2005, rc.2015) with an active endocrine surgery practice and formal training in health services research.
-She serves as Vice Chair of Clinical Research, Associate Program Director of the General Surgery Residency Program, Director of the Center for Surgery and Health Economics in the Department of Surgery, and the Surgeon Champion for the ACS NSQIP at the Hospital of the University of Pennsylvania.
+She is a Diplomate of the American Board of Surgery with an active endocrine surgery practice and formal training in health services research.
+She serves as Associate Program Director of the General Surgery Residency Program, Director of the Center for Surgery and Health Economics in the Department of Surgery, and the Surgeon Champion for the ACS NSQIP at the Hospital of the University of Pennsylvania.

 Dr. Kelz has received numerous awards for her work, including the Gordon P. Buzby Award for leadership, the Mentorship Award from the Department of Surgery, and the Christian R. and the Mary F. Lindback Award for distinguished teaching from the Provost’s office at the University.
 The Lindback is the most prominent educational award given by the University.

-Dr. Kelz received a BS in Mathematics from Union College in Schenectady, NY, her MD from Yale University in New Haven, CT, and a MS in Clinical Epidemiology from the University of Pennsylvania in Philadelphia, PA.
-Most recently, Dr. Kelz received an Executive MBA from the Wharton School.
+Dr. Kelz received a BS in Mathematics from Union College, her MD from Yale University, and a MS in Clinical Epidemiology from the University of Pennsylvania.
+Most recently, Dr. Kelz received an Executive MBA from The Wharton School.